EtherealEvents/Just-Another-Hacktober-Repo/README.md

 ## Ethereal Events Hacktoberfest Prep

-### In association with DSC Bennet, Codechef Bennett and DeepConnectAI
+### In association with DSC Bennett, Codechef Bennett and DeepConnectAI

 You can use the [editor on GitHub](https://github.com/Ethereal-Events/Just-Another-Hacktober-Repo/edit/main/README.md) to maintain and preview the content for your website in Markdown files.